ILIAS-eLearning/ILIAS/Modules/Glossary/README.md

 * **References to auto-linked** glossaries will be established on import, if the referenced glossary has been imported before.
 * The **Download Setting** is not exported/imported, since it requires additional export files of the glossary (e.g. HTML), which are not exported, too.

+### Permissions

+Business Rules
+* In the Presentation view of Collection Glossaries, there is no permission check for the selected glossaries.

 ## Concepts